rafialikhan/ssism/team/task-js-prototype.md

 console.log(suhasee);
 ```
-Now we know we have name age and gender, but lets say I forgot OR the original Object was created by someone else
+Now we know we have name age and gender, but lets say we forgot OR the original Object was created by someone else
-but i need this one new function to get whoami from our myPersonObject, which would combine all the paramters and return a
+but we need this one new function to get whoami from our myPersonObject, which would combine all the paramters and return a
 nice string;

 Try